Skip to main content

 Curanto (Earth Oven Feast)

-Chiloe Archipelago's spectacular feast cooked in a hole in the ground using hot stones.
-Layers of seafood (mussels, clams, barnacles), meats (chicken, pork, lamb), potato varieties, milcao (potato bread), and chapalele (potato dumplings) are covered with nalca (Chilean rhubarb) leaves and steamed for hours.
-Indigenous Mapuche cooking method dating back centuries.
-Represents Chile's coastal bounty and ancestral traditions.
-Curanto festivals run February-March in Chiloe.
-The ultimate Chilean culinary experience.
+The Chiloe Archipelago's great feast, cooked in a pit over hot stones.
+Layers of seafood (mussels, clams, barnacles), meats (chicken, pork, lamb), several kinds of potato, milcao (potato bread), and chapalele (potato dumplings) get covered with nalca, or Chilean rhubarb, leaves and steamed for hours.
+The method is Mapuche and goes back centuries.
+It's about as close as you can get to the heart of southern Chilean cooking, and Chiloe holds curanto festivals in February and March.

 Empanadas de Pino (Chilean Empanadas)

-Chile's most iconic food - baked pastries filled with pino (ground beef, onions, hard-boiled egg, raisins, and olives) seasoned with cumin and paprika.
-The name 'pino' comes from indigenous Mapuche language.
-September's Fiestas Patrias sees empanada mania with Chileans consuming millions.
-The sweet raisins contrasting savory beef defines Chilean taste.
-Found at every corner bakery and restaurant.
-La Chilena and Zunino are Santiago's legendary empanada spots.
+Maybe the most recognizable Chilean food there is: baked pastries filled with pino, a mix of ground beef, onions, hard-boiled egg, raisins, and olives seasoned with cumin and paprika.
+The word 'pino' comes from Mapudungun, the Mapuche language.
+Come September and Fiestas Patrias, Chileans go through millions of them.
+That sweet raisin against the savory beef is the Chilean palate in a nutshell.
+You'll find empanadas at every corner bakery; in Santiago, La Chilena and Zunino are the names locals swear by.

 Cazuela (Chilean Stew)